smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 ## Potential downsides

 Moving screen metadata will cause more effort for OEMs and app consumers to implement this feature.
-The metadata needs to be send twice, in the responses but also in the system capability notification.
-However as the data is basically just a copy it is expected as an acceptable effort in favor of an improved API design.
+The metadata needs to be sent twice, in the responses but also in the system capability notification.
+However, since the data is basically a copy it is expected as an acceptable effort in favor of an improved API design.

 ## Impact on existing code